jpverkamp/blog/content/programming/2013/2013-09-14-diffie-hellman-key-exchange.md

 ...
 ```

 There you have it.
 You can see the four pieces of information sent (*p*, *g*, *A*, *B* in that order for either), but with just those four, I challenge you to decode the messages being sent (granted, you can see them, but still...).
-As a note, I {{< wikipedia "Base64" >}} encoded the messages so that they would be easier to `read`, but it's not strictly necessary.
+As a note, I [[wiki:Base64]]() encoded the messages so that they would be easier to `read`, but it's not strictly necessary.

 As always, the source code is available on GitHub: [jpverkamp/dh](https://github.com/jpverkamp/small-projects/tree/master/blog/dh/).
 Check it out!